githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 Here's what's happening under-the-hood with the WIP App.

-1. The app waits for a change to a pull request title line
+1. The app listens specifically for a change to a pull request title
 2. When a pull request title changes, the app searches for the key-word, **"WIP"**
 3. If the search finds "WIP", the app sends a request to GitHub's API to block merging in that pull request